-This is a pretty powerful decision because the courts are obligated by the decision of the Secretary of Health and Human Services unless they “are arbitrary, capricious, an abuse of discretion, not in accordance with law, or unsupported by substantial evidence in the record taken as a whole.”
+This is a powerful decision because the courts are obligated by the decision of the Secretary of Health and Human Services unless they “are arbitrary, capricious, an abuse of discretion, not in accordance with the law, or unsupported by substantial evidence in the record taken as a whole.”

 This decision is hardly a panacea for personal injury lawyers dealing with Medicare liens in car accident and medical malpractice cases.
 They are difficult, and that will not change in the foreseeable future.
 But any decision that puts some breaks on Medicare’s unfettered power to assert its liens at its own pleasure is a good thing.
 I don’t think Medicare is not entitled to get reimbursed in some measure for the money it pays out.
 I just think there should be a different system to determine what the lien should be and under what conditions and when it will compromise its lien.

 You can find more analysis of Bradley v.
 Sebelius here.